Evo-F/lostterminalwiki/wiki-content/index.md

 You can listen to *Lost Terminal* on your favorite podcast service, or visit the *Lost Terminal* website at https://lostterminal.com/.

 ---
-> [!info]
-> Although *Lost Terminal* follows the story of a plucky AI, this wiki is maintained entirely by humans.
-We do not use generative AI in the maintenance of this wiki or creation of content featured here.

 > [!todo]
 > This wiki is a work-in-progress and does not currently reflect all information made available in the podcast.
 >